The price of uncertainty for social consensus: Proof of upper bound

 Since $\eps=\omega\bp{n^{-1/2}}$, this becomes

 \end{proof}

-With our construction, \cref{contained-bad-edges} allows us to contain the bad edges in the graph inside one of $S_0,S_1,\dots,S_m$.
-We will now present a combinatorial abstraction that will allow us to focus on the effect of the first uncertain best response played by vertices in $V$.
+With our construction, \cref{contained-bad-edges} allows us to contain the bad edges in the graph at any step inside one of $S_0,S_1,\dots,S_m$.
+We will now present a combinatorial abstraction that will allow us to focus on the effect of the first best response played by each vertex in $P$.

-We can use $S_k$ to construct an infinite sequence $E_k$ of positive integers, finitely many of which are nonzero.
-Each nonzero element of $E_k$ will encode the number of edges incident to a vertex in $G\setminus S_k$ and any vertex in $S_k$, and each vertex in $G\setminus S_k$ will be encoded exactly once in such a manner.
-The rest of $E_k$ will be populated with zeros.
-Finally, to ensure that $E_k$ is unique, we will also include a requirement that $E_k$ must be sorted in descending order.
-For example, suppose that there existed 4 edges incident to a vertex in $S_0$ and some vertex $x_1$, and 3 edges incident to a vertex in $S_0$ and some vertex $x_2\neq x_1$.
-Also, suppose that there existed no other edges incident to a vertex in $S_0$ and a vertex in $G\setminus S_0$.
-Then, we would have
+For every integer $k$ satisfying $0\leq k\leq m$, we can use $S_k$ to construct a multiset $A_k$ to encode information about certain bad edges in $S_k$.
+Specifically, each element of $A_k$ will describe the number of edges between a particular vertex in $V\setminus S_k$ and any vertex in $S_k$, and each vertex in $V\setminus S_k$ with at least one connection to a vertex in $S_k$ will be encoded exactly once in such a manner.

+\begin{example} Suppose that there existed four edges between a vertex in $S_0$ and some vertex $x_1\not\in S_0$, and three edges between a vertex in $S_0$ and some different vertex $x_2\not\in S_0$.
+Also, suppose that there existed no other edges between a vertex in $S_0$ and a vertex in $V\setminus S_0$.
+Then we would have \(A_0=\{4,3\}.\) \end{example}

-Consider the state of the graph right before $v_k$ plays its first uncertain best response.
-By \cref{contained-bad-edges}, all edges incident to $v_k$ and a vertex in $G\setminus S_{k-1}$ must be good.
-If we let $z$ be the number of edges incident to $v_k$ and a vertex in $S_{k-1}$, then the degree of $v_k$ cannot be greater than $z+\lfloor(1+\eps)z\rfloor$.
-From this logic, going from $E_{k-1}$ to $E_k$ consists of deleting the element of $E_{k-1}$ corresponding to edges incident to a vertex in $S_{k-1}$ and $v_k$, which is $z$.
-We will now select $\lfloor(1+\eps)z\rfloor$ elements of $E_{k-1}$ and increment them by $1$.
-This represents the new outgoing edges from $v_k$ to $G\setminus S_k$.
-Since any graph and sequence of uncertain best responses can be represented using the $E_k$ in such a manner, it suffices to study the behavior of these moves.
+Consider the state of the graph right before $p_k$ plays its first best response.
+By \cref{contained-bad-edges}, all edges between $p_k$ and a vertex in $V\setminus S_{k-1}$ must be good.
+If we let $z$ be the number of edges incident to $p_k$ and a vertex in $S_{k-1}$, then the degree of $p_k$ cannot be greater than $z+\lfloor(1+\eps)z\rfloor$.
+By this logic, going from $A_{k-1}$ to $A_k$ consists of deleting the element of $A_{k-1}$ corresponding to the edges between a vertex in $S_{k-1}$ and $p_k$, which is $z$.
+Then, we will select $\lfloor(1+\eps)z\rfloor$ elements of $A_{k-1}$ and increment them by $1$ (where we temporarily pad $A_{k-1}$ with zeroes to allow for the creation of new elements equal to 1).